Tpbezerra/Portfolio/Games Code/2.5D Arena Shooter/README.md

 # 2.5D Arena Shooter

-This was created to be played with friends during my time in high school.
+This was created to be played with friends during my time in gymnasiet.
 I started it with another collaborator but ended up being the only one who continued working on it.
 It was never finished as other parts of life and school got in the way.